cabforum/servercert/docs/BR.md

 ## 4.10 Certificate status services

 ### 4.10.1 Operational characteristics
-Revocation entries on a CRL or OCSP Response MUST NOT be removed until after the Expiry Date of the revoked Certificate
+Revocation entries on a CRL or OCSP Response MUST NOT be removed until after the Expiry Date of the revoked Certificate.

 ### 4.10.2 Service availability
 The CA SHALL operate and maintain its CRL and OCSP capability with resources sufficient to provide a response time of ten seconds or less under normal operating conditions.